jimshowalter/architecture-enforcer/README.md

 Classes typically refer to other classes.

-A class in a component can refer to one or more classes in another component, and/or in the same component.
+A class in a component can refer to classes in the same component and in different components.

+Only some references between components are legal.

-The tool classifies references into one of three buckets:
+This tool classifies references into one of three buckets:

-* INTRA.
-Intra-component.
+* INTRA: Intra-component.
 Always legal.

-* LEGAL.
-Inter-component.
+* LEGAL: Inter-component.
 Legal because dependency is from higher layer to lower layer.

 * ILLEGAL: Inter-component.
 Illegal because dependency is "sideways" (between components in same layer), or from lower layer to higher layer.
 (Note that this means circular references among components are illegal, even in the same layer.)

 In a sense, the entire point of this tool is to be able to implement these three functions: